IBM/wxflows/examples/watsonx-chat-app/DEMO.md

   //
 });
 ```

+in here we've set a small notice that pops up when you miss the credentials

 the tool we set before should be deleted and instead the wxflows endpoint becomes the single source of truth for tools.